 Cal Maritime, like every campus of the CSU, collects Instructionally Related Activity (IRA) fees from students.
 These fees are designated for use to support classroom activities, lab experiences, and field trips.
-The Instructionally Related Activities Committee announces an annual call for IRA applications.
+Note that these funds may not be used to purchase materials, supplies, textbooks or equipment primarily used by faculty for teaching or for faculty travel, stipends, or other payments.
+The Instructionally Related Activities Committee, which consists of 3 faculty and 3 students, announces an annual call for IRA applications.
 The IRA Committee will collect and evaluate IRA applications and notify applicants with their decisions.

-For questions concerning IRA Funds, contact Dean Michele Van Hoeck (ext.
+For questions concerning IRA Funds, contact Dean Richard ('Rick') Robison (ext.
 1097).